MeshackNzuki/WingitVue/README.md

 ## Overview

-Ultra School Manager is a feature-rich web application built with Laravel, Vue.js, and Bootstrap, providing a modern and intuitive user experience.
-Whether you're an administrator, teacher, student, or parent, this platform offers tailored functionalities to meet your specific needs.
+Ultra School Manager is a feature-rich web application built with Laravel, Vue.js, and Tailwind, providing a modern and intuitive user experience.
+Whether you're an administrator, Tutor, student, or parent, this platform offers tailored functionalities to meet your specific needs.

 ## Features

-- **User Roles**: Ultra School Manager supports multiple user roles, including administrators, teachers, students, and parents.
+-   **User Roles**: Ultra School Manager supports multiple user roles, including administrators, Tutors, students, and parents.
 Each role has access to relevant features and functionalities.
 -   **Dashboard**: Get a quick overview of key metrics, upcoming events, and recent activities right from the dashboard.
 Administrators can customize the dashboard to display relevant information.

 -   **Student Management**: Easily manage student profiles, including personal information, academic records, attendance, and behavior tracking.
 Stay organized with class rosters and student enrollment management.

-- **Teacher Tools**: Empower teachers with tools for lesson planning, gradebook management, communication with students and parents, and access to educational resources.
+-   **Tutor Tools**: Empower Tutors with tools for lesson planning, gradebook management, communication with students and parents, and access to educational resources.

 -   **Parent Portal**: Provide parents with real-time access to their child's academic progress, attendance, upcoming assignments, and school announcements.
-Foster parent-teacher communication through messaging features.
+Foster parent-Tutor communication through messaging features.

-- **Attendance Tracking**: Simplify attendance tracking with intuitive interfaces for both teachers and administrators.
+-   **Attendance Tracking**: Simplify attendance tracking with intuitive interfaces for both Tutors and administrators.
 Generate attendance reports and identify trends for proactive intervention.

 -   **Gradebook**: Efficiently manage grades, assignments, and assessments with customizable gradebooks.
-Teachers can easily record grades, calculate averages, and provide feedback to students.
+Tutors can easily record grades, calculate averages, and provide feedback to students.

 -   **Communication**: Facilitate communication between all stakeholders with built-in messaging systems, announcements, and event calendars.
 Keep everyone informed about important updates and upcoming events.

 -   **Library Management**: Manage library resources, including books, journals, and multimedia materials.
 Track book loans, reservations, and overdue items to ensure efficient library operations.

 ## Installation